SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 **Example:**

-If you create the root asset "Wind turbine" with the child asset "Rotor",which has a child asset "Blade" then the hierarchy would be as follows:
+If you create the root asset "Wind turbine" with the child asset "Rotor", which has a child asset "Blade" then the hierarchy would be as follows:

 Wind turbine > Rotor > Blade

-Initially, all the asset hierarchies are collapsed and you see only the root assets listed.
-You also see some of the asset details like, asset model and description in the list.
+Initially, all the asset hierarchies are collapsed and it lists only the root assets.
+The lists also shows certain asset details, for example, asset model and description.
 Click the expand icon to the left of each asset to view the next level of child assets.

-Click on asset name to view the asset details.
+Click the asset name to view the asset details.

 Hover over the desired asset and click the delete icon to delete an asset from the **Assets** page.